aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/securityhub.md

 }
 ```

-If you deployed the [Amazon GuardDuty Protection EKS Blueprints pattern](https://github.com/aws-samples/cdk-eks-blueprints-patterns/blob/main/docs/patterns/security/guardduty.md) to the same account and region where you enabled Security Hub you should see a GuardDuty related finding like the last one in the above json list.
-The sample workload deployed with the [GuardDuty pattern](guardduty.md) which contains a privileged container is detected by GuardDuty which generates the `Kubernetes-PrivilegedContainer` finding and it is automatically sent to Security Hub where it can be viewed and triaged alongside other findings from different sources.
+If you deployed the [Amazon GuardDuty Protection EKS Blueprints pattern](https://github.com/aws-samples/cdk-eks-blueprints-patterns/blob/main/docs/patterns/security/guardduty.md) to the same account and region where you enabled Security Hub you should see a GuardDuty finding like the above.
+The sample workload deployed with the [GuardDuty pattern](guardduty.md) which contains a privileged container is detected by GuardDuty, which generates the `Kubernetes-PrivilegedContainer` finding.
+GuardDuty automatically sent this finding to Security Hub where it can be viewed and triaged.